bobfrank1/bobfrank1.github.io/publications.md

 ### Theoretical Linguistics

-[Matthew Barros](https://sites.google.com/view/mattbarros/home) and Robert Frank. to appear.
-[Attention and Locality: On clause-boundedness and its exceptions in multiple sluicing](https://ling.auf.net/lingbuzz/006303). *Linguistic Inquiry*.
+[Matthew Barros](https://sites.google.com/view/mattbarros/home) and Robert Frank.
+2023.
+[Attention and Locality: On clause-boundedness and its exceptions in multiple sluicing](https://doi.org/10.1162/ling_a_00458). *Linguistic Inquiry* 54(4):649–684.

 Robert Frank and [Hadas Kotek](https://hkotek.com/).
 2022.
 [Arguments for Top-Down Derivations in Syntax](http://journals.linguisticsociety.org/proceedings/index.php/PLSA/article/view/5264).
 In *Proceedings of the Linguistic Society of America*, Volume 7.